jubayer50/jobTracker/README.md

  We also get the first element of HTML by querySelector.
 We can select via querySelector an element of an HTML file by class name and id name.

 querySelectorAll:
-uerySelectorAll also works as a getElementByClassName, but it provides a nodeList that also looks like an array.
+uerySelectorAll also works as a getElementByClassName, but it provides a nodeList that also looks like an array.we can get element by class name and id together if need like: How we select in CSS sometime.